sigmonsays/sigmonsays.github.io/content/post/nix.md

 Nix overall has so many features that it's worth understanding what's possible

+with nix you can

 - build docker containers
 - build qemu images
 - install packages per user or system
 - build development shells
 - runs everywhere - linux, nixos, macos, windows+WSL
 - nix cache (https://cachix.org)
+- Everything above is reproducible

 I hope this document aims to explain how i've used each one and my experiences with it.
 There is not a lot of information out there and nix error messages are anything but useful.